 Joint legal custody and disagreements

-- One parent is vested with the sole authority to make certain types of decisions while the other parent is vested with the sole authority to make other types of decisions; For example, one parent is solely responsible for decisions about education, while another parent is solely responsible for decisions about religion.
+- One parent is vested with the sole authority to make certain types of decisions while the other parent granted the sole authority make other types of decisions; For example, one parent is solely responsible for decisions about education, while another parent is solely responsible for decisions about religion.

 - One parent is appointed to act as a sort of “tie breaker” for each important issue.